Best Things to Do in Yellowstone at Christmas

 large bison walking snowy road

-Driving the Northern Range is not filler time during Christmas in Yellowstone.
+Driving all the way from Yellowstone’s North Entrance at Gardiner, MT, to the Northeast Entrance at Cooke City is not filler time during Christmas in Yellowstone.
 It is the activity!

-Bonus tip: Stop in Cooke City Coffee for a snack and hot chocolate before turning around to retrace your steps.
+Bonus: Stop in Cooke City Coffee for a snack and hot chocolate before turning around to retrace your steps.
+We can’t recommend the chocolate chip banana bread enough.

 roadway leading to snowy mountains

-Walking the Mammoth Hot Springs terraces is another one of the best things to do in Yellowstone at Christmas.
-The boardwalks remain open during the holidays, and the terraces look especially dramatic against snow and ice.
+Walking around Mammoth Hot Springs is another one of the best things to do in Yellowstone at Christmas.
+The boardwalks of the Upper and Lower Terraces remain open during the holidays, and the springs look especially dramatic against snow and ice.

-Plan to spend time walking the lower and upper terraces, then head inside for lunch at Mammoth Hot Springs Hotel.
+Plan to spend time exploring on foot, then head inside for lunch at Mammoth Hot Springs Hotel.
 The dining room is open around Christmas and decorated for the holidays, making it a warm, cozy stop during a cold day in the park.

 You can also stay overnight at Mammoth Hot Springs Hotel.
-It’s one of only two lodges open inside Yellowstone during Christmastime, and the best option if you want to self-drive rather than rely on snow transportation.
+It’s one of only two lodges open inside Yellowstone during Christmastime, and the best option of the two if you want to self-drive rather than rely on over-snow transportation.

 dining room decorate in garland and ornaments